booth-algo/RISC-V-T24/docs/personal_statements/kevin_statement.md

 - Spent more time understanding and helping out with various sections of the testbench, so that I could improve in the field of DevOps and which could streamline my debugging process in future projects.

-- As I noted in my logbook ([here](../logbooks/kevin_log.md#912-and-1012)), none of the `asm` or `c` tests were able to catch a `data memory` error which I debugged.
+- As I noted in my logbook ([debugging bug #3](../logbooks/kevin_log.md#912-and-1012)), none of the `asm` or `c` tests were able to catch a `data memory` error which I debugged.
 This shows that there are holes in my testbench writing skillset which need to be filled.

 - I spent too much time at the start worrying about future things such as pipeline and cache, and I could've spent more time helping other members with the single cycle implementation.
+I think our progress would be even further if I did.

-## Other notes
+## Extra notes

-- I would like to express my enjoyment throughout this project despite the toughest struggles.
-It has provided me a great opportunity to learn to cooperate with team members I am unfamiliar with, and most importantly it gave me the experience of programming a CPU from scratch, truly a rewarding experience.

-- I would like to express my greatest gratitude to my lab partner William, whom with I spent lots and lots of time coding and debugging the RISC-V processor on Discord calls, and for writing up a testbench so that I can debug the RTL code more efficiently.
+- I would like to express my <u>greatest gratitude</u> to my lab partner William, whom with I spent lots and lots of time coding and debugging the RISC-V processor on Discord calls, and for writing up a testbench so that I can debug the RTL code more efficiently.